-Students can arrive on campus as of 20th September and may stay through to 20th June.
+Students can arrive on campus as of 20th September and may stay through to 30th June.
 After this date students remaining on campus are considered as guests and will be moved to a guest room and pay accommodation as guests.

-Students wishing to visit or stay over the summer must ask permission to do so in advance to the Director of Finance and Administration and must agree in writing beforehand the conditions for staying.
+Students wishing to visit or stay over the summer must ask permission to do so in advance to the Facilities Manager and must agree in writing to the conditions for staying.
 To avoid students using the ITI as a hotel or stop-over place, students wishing to stay must commit to a reasonable period of time, and be willing to help clean the areas they use.